NREL/EVOLVE/docs/docker-installation.md

 ```

 2. Open up a command prompt (for windows user) or terminal (for linux or mac users) and navigate to the directory where you have the `docker-compose.yml` you created in step 1.
+Make sure to update the `REACT_APP_EVOLVE_BACKEND_URL` env variable in docker-compose file for deployment to remote server.
+3. If you need to pull new images make sure to run `docker-compose up --pull always` and you can skip step 4.
+However if you already have upto date images then you can skip this step and run step 4.
-3. Run the command `docker-compose up`.
+4. Run the command `docker-compose up`.
 After a minute or so all the services should be running.
-4. Visit your browser and type in `http://localhost:5001`.
+5. Visit your browser and type in `http://localhost:5001`.